-Wendy Goyert is the Lead Specialist, Latin America Fisheries in Transition within the WWF-US Oceans team, based in Washington, DC.
+Wendy leads WWF-US’s seascapes work in the Eastern Pacific.
 Since 2011, Wendy has worked closely with WWF staff and partners in Latin America and the Caribbean to develop, implement, and monitor fishery improvement projects (FIPs) to ensure fisheries are transitioning towards sustainability.
-She also leads WWF training efforts to build global capacity for FIP development and implementation.
+She has also led WWF training efforts to build global capacity for FIP development and implementation.
 She is now expanding upon her fisheries experience in Latin America to develop an integrated nature-positive seascape approach to achieve positive change for biodiversity, people, and climate in Ecuador by 2030.

 “I’ve always felt a strong connection to the ocean, ever since I was a little kid.
 I’m so fortunate to be able to work to protect what I love and to help ensure that oceans and their incredible diversity of marine wildlife can continue to thrive and support the millions of people that depend on them. ”

 More on Wendy

 Director, Eastern Pacific Seascape

 - Master of Environmental Management (MEM) Nicholas School of the Environment, Duke University